How to lay drainage pipes in the area. Drainage pipe. Drainage system options

 Work order

-Drains are laid in the following order:
+Drains are laid in next order:

 1. trenches are dug along the marking line, their depth should be below the freezing point of the soil;